t-karasova/grs-samples-python/search/tutorials/tutorial_ordering.md

 Google Cloud organizes resources into projects.
 This lets you collect all the related resources for a single application in one place.

-If you don't have a Google Cloud project yet or you're not the Owner of an existing one, you can [create a new project](https://console.cloud.google.com/projectcreate).
+If you don't have a Google Cloud project yet or you're not the owner of an existing one, you can [create a new project](https://console.cloud.google.com/projectcreate).

 After the project is created, set your PROJECT_ID to a ```project``` variable.